 4. Using your 1-inch paintbrush and acrylic paint, paint overlapping circles, ovals, and arcs of different sizes to get the look you want.
 Be sure to wipe excess paint off your brush as you go so that the brushstrokes are visible.
 I recommend starting with just a little paint on the brush because you can always go back over the strokes with more as necessary.
 Make as few or as many as you want.
 The strokes are what make the finished product unique and full character so there's no right or wrong way to do it!

 5. Once your brushstrokes are dry, finish with the clear gloss spray paint for a beautiful, glossy finish.
 I added another coat to my lamp after photographing it in order to achieve the even, hyper-glossy look I wanted.
 I used a full can for this lamp.

 6. Remove the plastic bags, add a bulb, lampshade, and brush your shoulders off.

 I hope this is helpful to you.
-I photographed this lamp in my living room and really like how it looks there so I plan to leave it until I finish getting the guest room together.
-If you’re still feeling crafty, check out a few other easy DIY projects from around my home below.
-Thanks for reading!
+I photographed this lamp in my living room and really like how it looks there so I plan to leave it until I finish getting the guest room together. for reading!